KILTprotocol/sdk-js/docs/development-setup.md

 ## Release / Deployment

-A deployment is triggered by a push to the master branch as a result to a release build.

-To build a release, start the release build job for the SDK in _AWS CodeBuild_.
-See [here](https://github.com/KILTprotocol/release-build-job/blob/master/README.md#usage) for more info on building releases.
+### NPM

-As a result of a release build, a new version of the SDK is published to the NPM registry.
+A new version of the SDK is automatically published to NPM when creating a Github release.

-_Note: Don't forget to reference the correct version in the client and services_

-### Dev releases
+### Github

-As of July 10th 2020 we automatically publish [develop releases on Github](https://github.com/KILTprotocol/sdk-js/packages/286306) on each push to the `develop` branch.
+As of July 10th 2020, we automatically publish [develop releases on Github](https://github.com/KILTprotocol/sdk-js/packages/286306) on each push to the `develop` branch.
 In order to use these, you need to set up an `.npmrc` file in your project root and add an Github Access Token with `read:packages` permission.